-Warming Vegetable Curryby Amylee Amos MS, RDN, IFMCPRecipes
+Warming Vegetable Curryby Amylee Amos PhD, RDN, IFMCPRecipes

 In our last blog post, we raved about the incredible benefits of turmeric.
 To sum it up, turmeric has been well studied for its anti-inflammatory and antioxidant properties.
 Perhaps because of these benefits and other synergistic effects, turmeric has been found to possess anti-Alzheimer’s and anti-cancer abilities, making it a powerful addition to the diet.